microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Configuring a new Azure Bot Service_

-1. Click **Resource Groups** in the ribbon on the left, followed by **BotsResourceGroup** to open the resource group created for the Bot Service.
+1. Click **Resource Groups** in the
+2.  on the left, followed by **BotsResourceGroup** to open the resource group created for the Bot Service.

-	> Click the browser's **Refresh** button to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Opening the resource group](Images/portal-open-resource-group.png)

     _Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded" indicating that the Bot Service was successfully deployed.

+	> Click the browser's **Refresh** button to update the deployment status.
+Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Successful deployment](Images/portal-app-deployment-status.png)